How Does the Abortion Pill Work?

 March 3, 2026

-The abortion pill uses two medications, mifepristone and misoprostol, to end an early pregnancy.
-It is 93 to 98% effective when used up to 10 weeks of pregnancy.
+The abortion pill uses two medicines, mifepristone and misoprostol, to end an early pregnancy, and it is 93 to 98% effective when used up to 10 weeks of pregnancy.
 At The Center for Women, you take the first pill at the clinic during your appointment and the second set of pills at home 24 to 48 hours later.

 What is the abortion pill?

-The abortion pill is a two-medication process used to end an early pregnancy.
+The abortion pill is a two-medicine process used to end an early pregnancy.
 It is FDA-approved and has been used safely in the United States for over 20 years.
-The two medications are mifepristone, which stops the pregnancy from growing, and misoprostol, which causes the uterus to empty.
+The first medicine, mifepristone, stops the pregnancy from growing, and the second, misoprostol, causes the uterus to empty.

-The abortion pill can be used up to 10 weeks of pregnancy, measured from the first day of your last menstrual period.
-At The Center for Women, the provider confirms your gestational age with an ultrasound before prescribing the medications.
+The abortion pill can be used up to 10 weeks of pregnancy, counted from the first day of your last menstrual period.
+At The Center for Women, the doctor confirms how far along you are with an ultrasound before prescribing the pills.

 What does the first pill do?

-The first pill is mifepristone.
-It blocks a hormone called progesterone that your body needs to maintain the pregnancy.
+The first pill is mifepristone, and it blocks a hormone called progesterone that your body needs to keep the pregnancy going.
 Without progesterone, the lining of the uterus breaks down and the pregnancy cannot continue.

-You take mifepristone at the clinic during your appointment.
-The provider gives you the pill and you swallow it with water.
-Most patients do not feel any different after taking this first pill.
-Some may have light nausea or spotting, but significant symptoms are uncommon at this stage.
+You take mifepristone at the clinic during your appointment, swallowing it with water while you are there.
+Most patients do not feel any different after this first pill.
+Some have light nausea or spotting, but stronger symptoms are uncommon at this stage.

 What does the second set of pills do?

-The second medication is misoprostol.
-You take it at home 24 to 48 hours after taking mifepristone.
-Misoprostol causes the uterus to contract and pass the pregnancy, similar to an early miscarriage.
+The second medicine is misoprostol, which you take at home 24 to 48 hours after mifepristone.
+It causes the uterus to contract and pass the pregnancy, much like an early miscarriage.

-You place four misoprostol tablets between your gums and cheeks (two on each side) and let them dissolve for 30 minutes.
-After 30 minutes, you swallow any remaining fragments with water.
-Most patients begin to experience cramping and bleeding within 1 to 4 hours of taking misoprostol.
+You place four misoprostol tablets between your gums and cheeks (two on each side) and let them dissolve for 30 minutes, then swallow any remaining pieces with water.
+Most patients begin to feel cramping and bleeding within 1 to 4 hours of taking misoprostol.

-The cramping may be more intense than a typical period.
-Over-the-counter pain medication like ibuprofen (600 to 800 mg) can help manage the discomfort.
-A heating pad on your lower abdomen can also provide relief.
+The cramping may be stronger than a typical period.
+Over-the-counter pain medicine like ibuprofen (600 to 800 mg) can help, and so can a heating pad on your lower belly.

 How effective is the abortion pill?

-The abortion pill is 93 to 98% effective when used up to 10 weeks of pregnancy.
-Effectiveness is highest when used earlier in pregnancy.
-At 7 weeks or less, the success rate is approximately 98%.
-Between 7 and 9 weeks, it is about 96%.
-Between 9 and 10 weeks, it is approximately 93%.
+The abortion pill is 93 to 98% effective when used up to 10 weeks of pregnancy, and it works best the earlier it is used.
+At 7 weeks or less, the success rate is about 98%.
+Between 7 and 9 weeks it is about 96%, and between 9 and 10 weeks it is about 93%.

-In the small number of cases where the abortion pill does not completely end the pregnancy, the provider will discuss your options at your follow-up visit.
-This may include taking additional medication or considering other options.
+In the small number of cases where the abortion pill does not completely end the pregnancy, the doctor will go over your choices at your follow-up visit, which may include taking more medicine or considering other options.

 What does the process feel like?

-After taking misoprostol, you will experience bleeding and cramping as your body passes the pregnancy.
-The bleeding is usually heavier than a normal period and may include blood clots.
-This is a normal part of the process.
+After taking misoprostol, you will bleed and cramp as your body passes the pregnancy.
+The bleeding is usually heavier than a normal period and may include blood clots, which is a normal part of the process.

-The heaviest bleeding and cramping typically last 3 to 5 hours.
-After that, bleeding gradually decreases.
+The heaviest bleeding and cramping usually last 3 to 5 hours, and after that the bleeding slowly eases.
 Light bleeding or spotting can continue for up to 4 to 6 weeks, though most patients see it taper off within 2 to 3 weeks.

-Other common effects include nausea, vomiting, diarrhea, mild fever, and chills.
+You may also have nausea, vomiting, diarrhea, a mild fever, or chills.
 These side effects are temporary and usually go away within 24 hours.
-The provider at The Center for Women will explain what to expect and give you clear instructions for managing symptoms at home.
+The doctor at The Center for Women will explain what to expect and give you clear instructions for managing symptoms at home.

 When should I call the provider?

-Most patients complete the abortion pill process at home without complications.
-However, you should call the clinic or seek medical attention if you experience any of the following:
+Most patients finish the abortion pill process at home without problems, but you should call the clinic or seek medical care if you notice any of the following:

-The Center for Women provides a 24-hour phone line so you can reach the clinic if you have questions or concerns at any time during the process.
+The Center for Women has a 24-hour phone line, so you can reach the clinic with questions or concerns at any time during the process.

 How do I schedule an appointment?

 Call The Center for Women at (708) 450-4545 to schedule your appointment.
-The cost is $380 and includes your provider visit, ultrasound, both medications, and your follow-up appointment.
+The cost is $380 and includes your doctor visit, ultrasound, both medicines, and your follow-up appointment.

 How long does the abortion pill process take?

-The entire process takes a few days.
-You take the first pill (mifepristone) at the clinic.
-You take the second medication (misoprostol) at home 24 to 48 hours later.
-The heaviest bleeding and cramping occur within 1 to 4 hours of taking misoprostol and typically last 3 to 5 hours.
-Light bleeding may continue for 2 to 3 weeks.
+The whole process takes a few days.
+You take the first pill (mifepristone) at the clinic, then the second medicine (misoprostol) at home 24 to 48 hours later.
+The heaviest bleeding and cramping start within 1 to 4 hours of taking misoprostol and usually last 3 to 5 hours, and light bleeding may continue for 2 to 3 weeks.

 How far along can I be to take the abortion pill?

-The abortion pill can be used up to 10 weeks of pregnancy, measured from the first day of your last menstrual period.
-The provider at The Center for Women will confirm your gestational age with an ultrasound at your appointment.
+The abortion pill can be used up to 10 weeks of pregnancy, counted from the first day of your last menstrual period.
+The doctor at The Center for Women will confirm how far along you are with an ultrasound at your appointment.

 Does the abortion pill hurt?

-You will experience cramping and bleeding after taking misoprostol.
-The cramping can be more intense than a typical period.
-Over-the-counter pain medication like ibuprofen (600 to 800 mg) and a heating pad can help manage the discomfort.
-Most patients manage their symptoms at home.
+You will have cramping and bleeding after taking misoprostol, and the cramping can be stronger than a typical period.
+Over-the-counter pain medicine like ibuprofen (600 to 800 mg) and a heating pad can help, and most patients manage their symptoms at home.

 What if the abortion pill does not work?

 The abortion pill is 93 to 98% effective.
-In the rare cases where it does not fully work, the provider will discuss your options at your follow-up visit.
-This may include additional medication.
+In the rare cases where it does not fully work, the doctor will go over your choices at your follow-up visit, which may include more medicine.

 Can I eat or drink before taking the pills?

 Yes.
 You can eat and drink normally before and after taking mifepristone.
-Before taking misoprostol, having a light snack may help reduce nausea.
-Your provider will give you specific instructions at your appointment.
+A light snack before taking misoprostol may help reduce nausea, and the doctor will give you exact instructions at your appointment.

 How soon can I return to normal activities?

-Many patients return to work or school the day after taking misoprostol.
-You may want to plan to rest on the day you take misoprostol, as that is when the heaviest cramping and bleeding occur.
-Listen to your body and take it easy as needed.
+Many patients go back to work or school the day after taking misoprostol.
+Plan to rest on the day you take it, since that is when the heaviest cramping and bleeding happen, and take it easy after that as needed.

 Is the abortion pill the same as the morning-after pill?

-No. The morning-after pill (Plan B) is emergency contraception that prevents pregnancy.
-The abortion pill (mifepristone and misoprostol) ends an existing early pregnancy.
-They are completely different medications with different purposes.
+No. The morning-after pill (Plan B) is emergency birth control that prevents pregnancy, while the abortion pill (mifepristone and misoprostol) ends an existing early pregnancy.
+They are different medicines with different purposes.